Dr Robert Galinsky, Senior Research Fellow

 - Role: Research Group HeadGroup: Perinatal Inflammation and Neurophysiology

 Dr Robert Galinsky obtained his PhD from Monash University in the discipline of Obstetrics and Gynaecology.
-Thereafter, Dr Galinsky undertook postdoctoral training in the laboratory of Professors Alistair Gunn (founder of newborn therapeutic hypothermia for the prevention of neonatal death and disability) and Laura Bennet at the University of Auckland in New Zealand.
+Thereafter, Dr Galinsky undertook postdoctoral training in the laboratory of Professors Alistair Gunn and Laura Bennet at the University of Auckland in New Zealand.

-Supported by an NHMRC CJ Martin Fellowship and project grants from the NHMRC, Cerebral Palsy Alliance and philanthropy, Dr Galinsky returned to The Ritchie Centre in 2018 where he has established a new research program within the Fetal and Neonatal Health research theme that focuses on the role of inflammation in perinatal brain injury.
-Dr Galinsky and his team use a multidisciplinary approach that includes fundamental neuroscience, physiology, medical imaging and bioengineering.
+Supported by an NHMRC CJ Martin Fellowship and project grants from the NHMRC, Cerebral Palsy Alliance and philanthropy, Dr Galinsky returned to The Ritchie Centre in 2018 where he established the Perinatal Inflammation and Neurophysiology Research Group.
+Dr Galinsky and his team focus on understanding the cellular and physiological pathways that lead to injury in the fetal and newborn brain injury using a multidisciplinary approach that includes neuroscience, molecular biology, physiology, medical imaging and bioengineering

 Stojanovska V, Atik A, Nitsos I, Sköld B, Barton SK, Zahra VA, Rodgers K, Hooper SB, Polglase GR, Galinsky R (2018) Effects of intrauterine inflammation on cortical grey matter of near-term lambs.
 Front Pediatr 6:145